ibioChile/GutierrezLab/Pipelines/Differential allelic expression.md

  This pipeline explains how to screen genes for allele-specific expression among different conditions.
 The workflow starts with the generation of RNA libraries from the genotypes Arabidopsis Landsberg erecta & Llagostera.
 Libraries are generated from parental and hybrid genotypes.
 Overall, the following pipeline follows the next steps:

- 1. Assembly of the transcriptome of Landsberg.
+ 1. Assembly of the transcriptome of Landsberg (optional).
  2. Calling of discriminant SNPs between Landsberg erecta and Llagostera.
  3. RNA-seq mapping and differential expression among parental genotypes.
  4. Estimate allele-specific expression among hybrids.

- ## 1. Assembly of the transcriptome of Landsberg (alternative, otherwise we can use a genome as a reference).
+ ## 1. Assembly of the transcriptome of Landsberg (optional, otherwise we can use a genome as a reference).

 1.1 Trimming adapters and regions of poor quality.